-Lord Ganesha is worshipped on this day for the removal of obstacles, for new beginnings, wisdom, prosperity, and good fortune.
-Read this article for auspicious time & procedure to perform the Puja, sacred verses to chant, legends, & the science behind the prohibition of Moon sighting on Ganesh Chaturthi.
+Lord Ganesha is worshipped on this day for the removal of obstacles, new beginnings, wisdom, prosperity, & good fortune.
+Read this piece for auspicious time & procedure to perform the Puja, sacred verses to chant, legends, & the science behind the prohibition of Moon sighting on Ganesh Chaturthi.

 Ganesh Chaturthi is celebrated as the birth anniversary of Lord Ganesha.
 It is regarded as the day when he descended from Mount Kailash with his mother, Goddess Parvati.
 Hence, he is worshipped on this day for the removal of obstacles, new beginnings, wisdom, prosperity, and good fortune.
 Lord Ganesha was born on Shukla Paksha of Bhadrapada month, which mostly falls in the month of August or September by the English calendar.